Permafrost/TundraTN/README.md

         sap+idoc://aladdin:opensesame@sappr3?client=200&languange=en&queue=xyz

-    The following additional override options can be provided via the `$pipeline` document, and if specified will overrided the relevant parts of the destination URI:
+    The following additional override options can be provided via the `$pipeline` document, and if specified will override the relevant parts of the destination URI:
     * `$user` is the username used for the SAP session.
 Defaults to the SAP Adapter alias username, if not specified.